Optimus Prime: Transformers: Robots in Disguise

-Unicron Trilogy
+Unicron trilogy

-The "Unicron Trilogy" version of Optimus Prime is a fictional character of this branch of Transformers lore.
-Appearing in Transformers: Armada, Transformers: Energon and Transformers: Cybertron, Optimus is the leader of the heroic Autobots.
+The "Unicron Trilogy" version of Optimus Prime is a fictional character in this branch of Transformers lore.
+Appearing in Transformers: Armada, Transformers: Energon and Transformers: Cybertron, Optimus is the leader of the heroic autobots.
 He often converted to his super combat mode.
 In all three series, Optimus' English voice actor is Garry Chalk, who previously voiced Optimus Primal in Beast Wars: Transformers and Beast Machines.

-In his first appearance in the series, Optimus looks similar to the original G1 Optimus Prime until he copies himself with a semi-truck and his design in robot mode changes.
+During the events of Armada, Optimus looks similar to the original G1 Optimus Prime until he copies himself with a semi-truck, and his design in robot mode changes.
+He is shown to be a well-respected leader who treats those under his command with respect and is partnered with the Minicon Sparkplug.

-In this incarnation, Optimus Prime is the main protagonist and shows a near-xenophobic reluctance with interacting with other cultures, believing that such interaction would cause more harm than good.
+During the events of Cybertron, Optimus Prime is the main protagonist and shows a near-xenophobic reluctance to interact with other cultures, believing that such interaction would cause more harm than good.
 Consequently, he prohibits his team from mingling with the locals of Earth, Velocitron, and the Jungle Planet during their search for the Cyber Planet Keys.
 This attitude was drastically changed when Prime realized that the only way to acquire the Cyber Planet Keys from Velocitron and Animatros was to play by their laws.